 The one place we came back several times because the food was so delicious was this small place in Chiado, with only a few tables, called Nelson on R. do Norte.
 Here is where I ate the best sardines and the most delicious and fresh octopus.

-Four days in Lisbon // What not to do in Lisbon
+What not to do in Lisbon in 4 days

 Don’t carry a large bag